 Network Providers will usually submit claims on your behalf if this is your primary coverage (see Chapter 5).
-When you use Non-Network Providers, you must file your own claims within 12 months after you receive a service, or as soon thereafter as is reasonably possible.
-If you file a claim more than 12 months after you receive a service, the Plan may not provide benefits.
-Your claim must include all information necessary for us to administer your benefits.
-This includes information relating to other coverage you have.
+When you use Non-Network Providers, you must file your own claims.

 Release of Information

 BCBSVT may need records, verbal statements or other information to administer your benefits.
 By accepting your benefits under the Plan, you give BCBSVT the right to obtain, from any source, any information it needs.